 Here, we used the World Map plugin for WordPress that features clickable countries.
 As for championship results, we have made the following presumptions: Great Britain is marked as a champion even though four countries actually represent GB: England, Scotland, Wales, and Northern Ireland.
 Since England was a champion in 1966, we mark Great Britain as a champion.
-Also, we do not distinguish sports results of such now non-existing countries as West Germany, East, Czechoslovakia, USSR, and Yugoslavia.
+Also, we do not distinguish the sports results of such now non-existing countries as West Germany, East, Czechoslovakia, USSR, and Yugoslavia.

 So, how can you create such a map?
 Assuming you have installed the plugin and familiarized yourself with its settings, the first thing you should do is create a new map in the plugin.
 Let’s name it “FIFA World Cup best results”.
-By default, the entire map has blue color.
+By default, the entire map has a blue color.
 To preview the map with its current settings, switch to the “Preview” tab.
-Also, on this tab you can find a shortcode to paste the map onto any page of your website.
+Also, on this tab, you can find a shortcode to paste the map onto any page of your website.

 Change the colors of all countries to gray.
-Then, we will colorize individual countries that ever participated in World Cup.
+Then, we will colorize individual countries that ever participated in the World Cup.
 Conveniently, editing countries one by one is not required – thanks to the “Bulk Edit” function you can change the color of multiple countries in one go and several clicks.

 When you click the “Bulk edit” button, a checkbox form appears.
 Here, you can select countries to which the settings that should be applied.
 As you remember, we want to make all countries gray.
 So, we just invert selection with the “Toggle selections” button.
 See the screenshot.